 - Illinois holds the nation’s lowest credit rating from all three major rating agencies.

-New Jersey and Illinois tend to pay the most in property taxes relative to home value.
+New Jersey and Illinois pay the most in property taxes relative to home value.
 These states have the highest effective property tax rates, at 2.42 and 2.16 percent.
 [Roof Stock]

-Property tax in Chicagoland is at least double, compared to other states in the same category.
-Taxpayers still reeling from tax hikes in 2017 faced with another one in 2020.
+Property tax in Chicagoland is at least double compared to other states in the same category.
+Taxpayers still reeling from tax hikes in 2017 faced another one in 2020.
 [NTU]

 The Democrat state in 2021

 Despite the massive vacuum left by Macy’s flagship store in Chicago’s Magnificent Mile, many are optimistic the city can bounce back.
-Elsewhere in Illinois, things are equally tough.
+Elsewhere in Illinois, things are equally challenging.

-However, Illinois’ Democrat Governor’s policy, such as ending bail of criminals in 2021 and the Chicago Mayor’s inability to prevent BLM looting and destruction in 2020—not helping.
-If any, their “liberal” tandem of pinning Trump down helped Biden win.
+However, Illinois’ Democrat Governor’s policy, such as ending the bail of criminals in 2021, and the Chicago Mayor’s policies on protests, defunding of the police, and failure to address homelessness are not helping.